rivirside/SwiftSafari/README.md

 ### License

-SwiftSafari is licensed under the MIT License.
+SwiftSafari is licensed under the Chicken Dance License.
+License is included in the project folder entitled "License."
+In short, engage your inner chicken because it's time to dance!
+Dance instructions are located in the License folder in file entitled "DANCE."